curtistarr/pyephember2/TEST_CLI_README.md

 # CP4 Thermostat Test Application

-This is a CLI test application for testing EPH Ember thermostat controls, specifically designed to test the CP4 (COMBIPACK4) device type 258 support.
+This is a CLI test application for testing EPH Ember thermostat controls.

 ## Features